open-covid-19/data/src/pipelines/epidemiology/README.md

 * `parse_opts`: options passed to this script via the `config.yaml` configuration.
 In the example from step #2, here we would receive {opt_name: opt_value}.

-The core idea is that you need to write a script overriding the `DataPipeline` class which implements a `parse` method and outputs a set of variables (confirmed cases, deaths, tests, etc.) alongside whatever information is needed to match each record to a `key` and `date`.
+The core idea is that you need to write a script overriding the `DataSource` class which implements a `parse` method and outputs a set of variables (confirmed cases, deaths, tests, etc.) alongside whatever information is needed to match each record to a `key` and `date`.
 The output is in a Pandas DataFrame, and each record may look like this: